eleclizard/DSPH-Temp/README.md

 This is a personal attempt on adding energy equation on the DualSPHysics SPH solver The original source code can be found at: https://github.com/DualSPHysics/DualSPHysics

+*Note: This is currently still a failed attempt.